konfuzio-ai/document-validation-ui/docs/explanations.md

 ### Full Mode

 If you want to run the widget in full mode to be able to interact with the Document by editing Annotations, Document Pages, and other functionalities, you will need to have a user account created (more information in our [Managing users](/dvui/explanations.html#managing-users-in-the-konfuzio-document-validation-ui) section).
 Then, you should generate a user token by accessing the [Konfuzio API version 3 Auth Request](https://app.konfuzio.com/v3/swagger/) and making a request with your username and password.
 If the provided credentials are correct, then a Token will be generated that you can copy and add to the `.env` file (see below for more details).

-You will also need a [Document uploaded](https://app.konfuzio.com/v3/swagger/#/documents/documents_create) and a Document ID, and will need to be logged in to [Konfuzio](https://app.konfuzio.com/)) before being able to upload the Document.
-After successfully uploading it, if you want to show it on the Document Validation UI, you can copy the Document ID from the URL, as shown in the image below:
+You will also need a [Document uploaded](https://app.konfuzio.com/v3/swagger/#/documents/documents_create) and a Document id, and will need to be logged in to [Konfuzio](https://app.konfuzio.com/)) before being able to upload the Document.
+After successfully uploading it, if you want to show it on the Document Validation UI, you can copy the Document id from the URL, as shown in the image below:

 .. image:: ./images/docid.png